 Register Bank Account — POST /ramp/customer/{customer_uuid}/bank-account

-Use the sandbox RFCs to auto-approve the account.
-In sandbox, submit XEXX010101000 (personal) or XEX010101000 (business) as the rfc.
-These placeholder values cause Etherfuse to skip the SPEI provider registration and mark the account compliant: true immediately, so the customer can start transacting.
+Use the sandbox RFC to auto-approve the account.
+In sandbox, submit XEXX010101000 as the rfc.
+This placeholder causes Etherfuse to skip the SPEI provider registration and mark the account compliant: true immediately, so the customer can start transacting.
 Any other RFC in sandbox is sent through to the SPEI provider’s sandbox environment and treated as a real registration — it will not auto-approve.
-The hosted onboarding UI does this for you; the programmatic flow has to opt in by passing the right RFC.
-Both values are rejected in production; use the customer’s real RFC there.
+The placeholder is rejected in production; use the customer’s real RFC there.

 Alternative: Presigned URL auth — You can also register bank accounts via POST /ramp/bank-account using the presigned URL instead of your API key.
 This is the path used by the Etherfuse hosted onboarding UI.
 See POST /ramp/bank-account for details.